 Overview

 MAC Services

+Communication in a dependable BAN

+The dependable BAN shall operate in beacon mode with superframes over IR-UWB PHY.
+A coordinator of a BAN forms a multi-superframe that consists of one active superframe, which contains a beacon period, contention free period (CFP), and contention access period (CAP), and inactive superframe, which contains multiple idle superframes of 1 BTU long, as shown in Figure 21.
+The active superframe duration (ASD) is a multiple of BTU and the beacon interval (BI) is a multiple of BTU.
+The maximum BI is 224 BTU.

+A coordinator broadcasts a beacon frame on the beacon period.
+A coordinator and nodes of a BAN communicate on CAP with contention access mode for transmitting frames.
+A coordinator may assign guaranteed time slots (GTS) of CFP for reserving up or down preemptive communication with requesting from a node.
+The GTS may be one of aperiodic, periodic uniform, and periodic configured type.
+Aperiodic GTS reserves preemptive time slots for a duration, which is within one active superframe or over multiple active superframes.
+Periodic uniform GTS reserves consecutive time slots for fixed inter-arrival time.
+Periodic configured GTS reserves a sequence of GTS that is specified with the start time and number of consecutive slots for a GTS.
+A node in a BAN requests GTS allocation by using sending an Association Request management frame.

+—Multi-superframe structure for a dependable BAN

+Communication in a dependable group BAN

 A dependable BAN may coexist with other dependable BANs within interfering range.
 For coexisting multiple dependable BANs, a dependable BAN coordinates other dependable BANs to avoid interference or to mitigate interference by forming a dependable group BAN.

 A node of a dependable BAN may become a coordinator that maintains a dependable BAN.
 A coordinator of a dependable BAN may become a group coordinator who maintains a dependable group BAN.
 The capability of a node may be set as coordinator disabled, coordinator enabled, or group coordinator enabled prior to start a node.

-Communication in a dependable BAN and a dependable group BAN

-The dependable BAN shall operate in beacon mode with superframes over IR-UWB PHY.
-A coordinator of a BAN forms a superframe structure that contains a beacon period, contention access period (CAP), contention free period (CFP), and inactive period.
-A coordinator broadcasts a beacon frame on the beacon period.
-A coordinator and nodes of a BAN communicate on CAP with contention access mode for transmitting frames.
-A coordinator may assign time slots of CFP for reserving up or down preemptive communication with requesting from a node.

-A group coordinator of a dependable group BAN forms a group superframe structure, which contains group coordination period (GCP) and group allocation period (GAP), as shown in Figure 21.
+When an out-of-band channel for a group BAN control is not available, a group coordinator of a dependable group BAN forms a group superframe structure, which contains group coordination period (GCP) and group allocation period (GAP), as shown in Figure 22.
 GCP contains a group beacon slot, group coordination slots, and a group notification slot.
-GAP contains active superframe duration of BANs in a group BAN that contains beacon period, CAP, and CFP of each BANs.
+GAP contains active superframe duration of BANs in a group BAN that contains beacon period, CFP, and CAP of each BANs.

 GCP is a control channel for coordinators of a dependable group BAN.
 A group coordinator broadcasts a group beacon frame on the group bacon slot and a group allocation map frame on the group notification slot of GCP for maintaining a dependable group BAN.
-A group coordinator and coordinators of a dependable group BAN may use group coordination slots with contention access mode for transmitting management frames such as group association request/response frame, group disassociation frame, group migration frame, group disband frame, group merged frame which come to and from a group coordinator and coordinators of a group BAN.
+A group coordinator and coordinators of a dependable group BAN may use group coordination slots with contention access mode for transmitting management frames such as group association request, group response frame, group disassociation frame, group migration frame, group disband frame, and group merged frame which come to and from a group coordinator and coordinators of a group BAN.